Shreya-1910/Coursework2025/README.md

         - Adding audio increased the responsibilities of `GUIController`, which conflicted with single responsibility principles.
         - Limited time prevented implementing additional features such as volume control, pause/resume music, or dedicated audio buttons.
     - Decision: Removed audio integration to maintain code simplicity and focus on core gameplay features.

+2. **Bomb bricks**
+- The idea was to create special bricks that, when placed or cleared, would remove surrounding blocks to add a strategic element to the game.
+- However, due to **time constraints** and **technical challenges**, this feature was not implemented.
+Some of the issues encountered included:
+  - Handling the explosion logic and ensuring it updated both the game board and the UI correctly.
+  - Ensuring consistent collision detection and board updates without introducing bugs or crashes.